sohaibahmedsipra/Public-projects/PSL analysis Dashboard Power BI/Readme.md

 ![Screen Shot](https://github.com/sohaibahmedsipra/public-projects/blob/main/PSL%20analysis%20Dashboard%20Power%20BI/Pictures/Overall.png?raw=true)

--> Data analysis is very important to extract important and meaningful information from a given set of data.
+-> Data analysis is very important to extract important and meaningful information from a given set of data. <br>
--> PAKISTAN SUPER LEAGUE (PSL) is right around the corner.
+-> PAKISTAN SUPER LEAGUE (PSL) is right around the corner. <br>
--> The league has already had 7 seasons and this power BI project analyzes those seasons to produce useful information.
+-> The league has already had 7 seasons and this power BI project analyzes those seasons to produce useful information. <br>
--> One can analyze the best players, the best teams, locations for the first 7 seasons.
+-> One can analyze the best players, the best teams, locations for the first 7 seasons. <br>

 ## Built With